RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 cpe:/a:redhat:openshift:4.16
 ```

-Examples of potential CPE matches depending on fix statuses for the openshift4/ose-console-rhel9 container
+Examples of potential CPE matches depending on fix statuses for the openshift4/ose-console-rhel9 container.

 | CPE                                      | product_id                             | Notes                                                      |
 |------------------------------------------|----------------------------------------|------------------------------------------------------------|